djeada/Frontend-Notes/notes/09_project_structure.md

 - It is important to keep your boilerplates updated.
 As you learn and as technology evolves, revisiting and refining your templates is essential.
 - Clear documentation is crucial whether you're using someone else's boilerplate or creating your own.
 This helps in understanding the structure, components, and any specific configurations or dependencies.

-Sure, here is the refined list focused on boilerplates and organizing JavaScript projects:

 ## Links

 * [Rapid Site Development](https://github.com/MWins/rapid-site-development)